gabsakura/Projeto-GS1/Projeto GS/README.md

 # Site
 Site teste
-- Repositório Git do código do site do projeto do Global Solucion para relatorio de caminhada
+- Repositório Git do código do site do projeto do Global Solucion para relatorio de caminhada.